• Programs

 What About Amar?

-Regarding te amo, the verb amar— depending on the region—isn’t used as much as querer by most native speakers.
+In regards to te amo, the verb amar— depending on the region—isn’t used as much as querer by most native speakers.
 To some, it might sound like something a character would say in a telenovela and not something two young lovers would say in real life.
 To others, it may sound like a deeper declaration of profound love for a person.
-Te amo is frequently used in poetry, movies, and song lyrics.
-Do keep in mind that te amo could come across as a little overpowering if you haven’t been with your partner for long.
-Amar has a greater and deeper degree of affection than querer.
+Te amo is a common expression in poetry, movies, and song lyrics.

 Use amar with the following people: